Katie Garman, MD, MHS, Associate Professor of Medicine at Duke,

 She moved to North Carolina to attend Duke for medical school and completed research with Harvey Jay Cohen related to outcomes in older cancer patients.
 Katie remained at Duke for residency training in internal medicine, a chief resident year at Duke, and gastroenterology fellowship.

 Katie has been mentored by many people over the years with special gratitude to Dr. Dawn Provenzale and Dr. Susan J. Henning (UNC).
 Dr. Henning has played a particularly important role as Katie transitioned to a more basic and translational research program.
 Katie is inspired by the many knowledge gaps related to injury and repair in the gastrointestinal tract, particularly in relation to cancer development and how deeper understanding of that underlying biology can lead to new strategies for cancer prevention.
 The Garman lab remains firmly committed to diversity and has a strong interest in disparities research.
 As a woman in gastroenterology, Katie has also developed a strong interest in ergonomics of endoscopy and she is a proud Fellow of the American Gastroenterological Association.
-Katie now serves as the Vice Chief for Research in the Division of Gastroenterology at Duke.
+Katie now serves as the Vice Chief for Research in the Division of Gastroenterology at Duke and she co-leads Cancer Risk, Detection, and Interception for the Duke Cancer Institute.
 Mentorship is an important part of Katie’s job and it is a privilege to work with the talented students and trainees in the lab.

 Outside the lab, Katie loves running, gardening, cooking and spending time with her family and their animals in Hillsborough, NC.